 Deployment Config, to create an OKD style application.

-The Knative Service option is displayed in the Import from git form only if the Serverless Operator is installed in your cluster.
-For further details refer to documentation on installing OpenShift Serverless.
+You can set the default resource preference for Import by browsing the User Preferences page and clicking Applications → Resource type field.
+The Serverless Deployment option is displayed in the Import from Git form only if the OpenShift Serverless Operator is installed in your cluster.
+For further details, refer to the OpenShift Serverless documentation.

-In the Advanced Options section, the Create a route to the application is selected by default so that you can access your application using a publicly available URL.
-You can clear the check box if you do not want to expose your application on a public route.
+Optional: In the Advanced Options section, the Target port and the Create a route to the application is selected by default so that you can access your application using a publicly available URL.

 Optional: You can use the following advanced options to further customize your application: